9 KPI’s to create for your Cleaning StaffStaff Engagement

-KPI’s are important; they can increase staff motivation and allow for a means of measuring your staff’s performance.
-The effectiveness of KPI’s lies in their ability to reward those who exceed expectations.
+It's important to create KPI's for your Cleaning Staff; they can increase staff motivation and allow for a means of measuring your staff’s performance.
+The effectiveness of KPI’s, however lies in their ability to reward those who exceed expectations.

 Therefore, KPI’s have the power to benefit everyone in one way or another.
-However, for business owners KPI’s can be tricky to navigate.
+However, for business owners KPI’s can be tricky to navigate and creating KPI"s for your Cleaning Staff can feel like just another thing you have to get to.

 Hold on though!
 What is a KPI?
 Well for your Cleaning Staff, KPI’s or Key Performance Indicators are those activities we use to evaluate the success of a Team Member.